It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!

 - Ahlfeld Falls - Santa Cruz.
 Impressive, 25 - 45 m tall and approximately 60 m wide waterfall.
 Located in a dramatic and pristine natural setting in Noel Kampff National Park.

 - Arcoiris Falls - Santa Cruz.
-Magnificent, 88 m tall waterfall, located in dramatic and pristine natural setting in Noel Kampff National Park.
+Magnificent, 88 m tall and approximately 50 m wide waterfall, located in dramatic and pristine natural setting in Noel Kampff National Park, on the rim of exotic tableland.

 - Anahí Mine - Santa Cruz.
 Richest find of the best ametrine in the world.
 Ametrine is a rare variety of quartz in golden and purple colors.